DannyDainton/postman-ci-pipeline-example/README.md

 Once the node environment has been created, the `script` section is run - This would be run in the same way that you would run `Newman` from the command line on your local machine.

 You can specifiy a number of different command line args to the script that would change the way that `Newman` runs the command.
-More details can be found [here](https://github.com/postmanlabs/newman#command-line-options).
+I've added the `--color` and `--disable-unicode` flags as an example of the args that can be used.
+More details about the other command line args can be found [here](https://github.com/postmanlabs/newman#command-line-options).

 ```yml
 language: node_js